-This old system, which is a natural consequence of this scarcity-driven order, worked well during primitive periods where our impact on the Earth and how much damage we could do to each other had "acceptable" limits, if you will.
+This old system, which is a natural consequence of this scarcity-driven order, worked well during primitive periods where our impact on the Earth and how much damage we could do to each other had acceptable limits, if you will.
 The larger structural problems inherent simply could not be understood at that time.
-However, today kpp01.stanford.edu/index.php/encyclopedia/documentsentry/where_do_we go_from_here_delivered_at_the_11th_annual_sclc_convention/)

-809 From "Where Do We Go From Here?," Delivered at the 11th Annual SCLC Convention Atlanta, Ga., 1967 (http://mlkthe market has revealed itself as no longer a method towards sustainability or a means for intelligent resource management and it also creates a constant propensity to view other human beings as threats to one's own survival.
+However, today the market has revealed itself as no longer a method towards sustainability or a means for intelligent resource management and it also creates a constant propensity to view other human beings as threats to ones own survival.